wheelnext/pep_xxx_wheel_variants/docs/design/base_definitions.md

 *Variant description* is the whole set of metadata describing a particular variant.
-It consists of zero or more variant properties, and it has a corresponding *variant hash*.
+It consists of zero or more variant properties, and is assigned a specific label.

 *Variant property* is a 3-tuple describing a single specific feature that the variant was built for.
 It has a form of: